"Tell me and I forget, teach me and I may remember, involve me and I learn." - Benjamin Franklin

 |June 7*||Outside hands-on training. *Note the date change from May 31.|

 |June 14||Outside hands-on training.|

 CalFire members will conduct the earlier portion of this year's training sessions and will include structure fire protection instruction, followed by regular local trainings.

-The first meeting at the Hilt Church will cover an overview and necessary paperwork.
-All sessions thereafter will cover firefighting concepts with an increasing emphasis on hands-on training.
+The first meeting at the Hilt Church is an overview and necessary paperwork.
+All sessions thereafter cover firefighting concepts with an increasing emphasis on hands-on training.

 You can learn more about firefighter training in the archives below.

 ATTENTION all previous volunteers who are NOT continuing:

 Please be sure that all of your gear and tools belonging to the fire district are turned in.
 We need all supplies for current volunteers.

 ALERT: A message from CRFD Board Chair Peggy Moore: